 For example, some robo-advisors will automatically rebalance the portfolio according to the investors’ risk tolerance, and investment goals.
 This ease of rebalancing can help investors maintain their desired risk level and ensure that their portfolio stays aligned with their investment goals.

-Additionally, some robo-advisors use automated tax-loss harvesting to help investors minimize their tax liability.
+Additionally, as noted above, some robo-advisors use automated tax-loss harvesting to help investors minimize their tax liability.
 Tax-loss harvesting is a technique that involves selling investments that have lost value to offset capital gains from other investments, which can help reduce the amount of taxes you owe.
 SoFi does not offer automated tax-loss harvesting.

 FAQ